altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 - Output distribution monitoring
 - Input distribution monitoring
-- Shadow scoring - selective run of the new/suspect model with the production one
+- Shadow scoring - selective run of the new/suspect model in parallel with the production one
 - Scientific (domain-specific) canary evaluation (on hold-out set)

 ---